Ryu1845/discord-image-dl/README.md

 # discord-image-dl
-Download every image sent in a channel
+Download every image sent in a channel just put your token in the script file